CLOVER-energy/CLOVER/.github/pull_request_template.md

 If you are opening a pull request that will update the version of CLOVER, i.e., bring in a new release, then you will need to update the various metadata files as part of your pull request:
 * `.zenodo.json` - Update the version number, author list, and date of your proposed release.
 Add any papers which have been released relevant to CLOVER since the last release if relevant;
 * `CITATION.cff` - Update the version number, author list, and date of your proposed release. **NOTE:** the date will need to reflect the date on which your pull request is approved;
-* `setup.cfg` - Update the version number of CLOVER and include any new files or endpoints required in the `clover-energy` package;
+* `setup.cfg` - Update the version number of CLOVER and include any new files or endpoints required in the `clover-energy` package:
+  * The version is updated under the `version` variable,
+  * New packages should be added under the `install_requires` list,
+  * New endpoints should be added under the `console_scripts` list;
 * `src/clover/__main__.py` - Update the `__version__` variable name to reflect these changes internally within CLOVER.